Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 This readme is not yet finished, i'll add some screenshots, and detailed instructions on how to install.

-If you want, here is a video i made a long time ago to show what it looks like (Sorry, it's in french) https://youtu.be/ierYnCBnozg
+If you want, here is a video i made a long time ago to show what it looked like (in french) https://youtu.be/ierYnCBnozg